 About The Organisation and the City

-In addition, Stoke-on-Trent City Council’s strategic plan – Stronger Together – focuses on involving the community and working with partners as key to addressing priorities for Stoke-on-Trent.
-It is part of our ongoing commitment to work with local people to achieve the changes that they would like to see happen in their communities.
-We need to work together to enable the city to grow and prosper.
-Together we can make a difference.
-Stronger Together is being led by Stoke-on-Trent City Council working alongside partners.
+Stoke-on-Trent City Council’s strategic plan – Stronger Together – focuses on involving the community and working with partners to address our priorities.
+It is part of an ongoing commitment to work with local people to achieve the changes that they would like to see happen in their communities.
+We believe we must work together to enable the city to grow and prosper - together we can make a difference.

 - Support our residents to fulfil their potential

 - Support our businesses to thrive, delivering investment in our towns and communities

 - Work with residents to make our towns and communities great places to live

 - A commercial council, fit for purpose, driving efficiency in everything we do

 - Support vulnerable people in our communities to live their lives well

 For example, Stoke-on-Trent was recently named as the sixth best city in the UK to start a business following research conducted by card payment solutions provider Paymentsense, beating rivalling cosmopolitan cities including London, Manchester, Liverpool and Birmingham.
 Latest data from Bank Search shows the city had strong performance in 2018, compared to the national average.
 The first

 three months of 2019 saw 14% more business start-ups in the city compared to the corresponding period last year.
 This growth rate ranks Stoke-on-Trent at 51st out of the 326 English districts.

 Stoke-on-Trent now ranks in the top four UK cities for house price increases – with the value of the average city home rising by 5.4 per cent year-on-year.